Great Spots to Check Out Tidepools

-Haystack Rock may be the easiest place in Cannon Beach to check out tidepools, but if you’re looking for a great tidepool experience that manages to also avoid some of the crowds, here are a few options to get you started.
+Haystack Rock may be the most accessible place in Cannon Beach to check out tidepools, but if you’re looking for an excellent tidepool experience that avoids some of the crowds, here are a few options to get you started.

 For optimum viewing, it is best to be in the intertidal area at least one hour before daily low tides as the tide is still receding.
 When visiting tidepools, be aware that the creatures and environment are easily damaged.
 Walk carefully to avoid damaging the fragile ecosystem.
-Slow down and watch carefully to observe the sea life in its home.
+Please slow down and watch carefully to observe the sea life in its home.
 Quietly watching a pool or gently moving seaweed aside will reveal organisms and behavior that would otherwise go unnoticed.
-Always be aware of your surroundings when visiting the intertidal area and never turn your back on the ocean.
+When visiting the intertidal area, always be aware of your surroundings, and never turn your back on the ocean.